GnuWin32

 Versions 2.95.3-4 and higher circumvent this auto-import problem

-when the option --enable-auto-import is given to the
+when the option --enable-auto-import

 linker; for versions 2.95.3-6 and higher this is the default